the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 ### Your Team

 Your team is the first place where you can be an advocate for all things related to quality.
 This is where everything that you do will ultimately contribute to the delivery of a higher quality product.
-In order to achieve this, we must look at how we can build quality into User Stories, Processes, People as well as Software and Hardware.
+In order to achieve this, we must first look at how we can build quality into 4 different areas, User Stories, Processes, People as well as Software and Hardware.

 ![Quality Assurance Your Team](../images/Quality-YourTeam.png){: .center-image }